Multi-Party Protocols, Information Complexity and Privacy: Introduction

 We define the new measure of {\em Public Information Complexity} ($\PIC$), as a tool for the study of multi-party computation protocols, and of quantities such as their communication complexity, or the amount of randomness they require in the context of information-theoretic private computations.
 Intuitively, our new measure captures a combination of the amount of information about the inputs that the players leak to other players, and the amount of randomness that the protocol uses.
 By proving lower bounds on $\PIC$ for a given multi-party function $f$, we are able to give lower bounds on the multi-party communication complexity of $f$ and on the amount of randomness needed to privately compute $f$.
 The crucial point is that the $\PIC$ of functions, in our multi-party model, is not always $0$, unlike their $\IC$.

 Our new measure works in a model which is a slight restriction of the most general asynchronous model, where, for a given player at a given time, the set of players from which that player waits for a message can be determined by that player's own local view.
 This allows us to have the property that for any protocol, the information which is leaked during the execution of the protocol is at most the communication cost of the protocol.
 Note that in the multi-party case, the information cost of a protocol may be higher than its communication cost, because the identity of the player from which one receives a message might carry some information.
 We are able to define our measure and use it directly in a natural asynchronous {\em peer-to-peer} model (and not, e.g., in the coordinator model used in most works studying the multi-party case, c.f.~\cite{DF}).
 The latter point is particularly important when one is interested in private computation, since our model allows for private protocols, while this is not necessarily the case for other models.
-Furthermore, if one seeks to accurately understand communication complexity in the natural peer-to-peer model, suppressing polylog-factor inaccuracies, one has to study directly the peer-to-peer model (see the comparison of models in subsection~\ref{subsec model}).
+Furthermore, if one seeks to accurately understand communication complexity in the natural peer-to-peer model, suppressing polylog-factor inaccuracies, one has to study directly the peer-to-peer model, because lower bounds in the coordintor model translate to the peer-to-peer model only up to logarithmic factors (see the comparison of models in subsection~\ref{subsec model}).